Sporting KC 2019 season preview: Roster, projected lineup, schedule, national TV and more | Goal.com

 Sporting KC's projected starting lineup

-The lineup will almost certainly be a familiar one for Sporting KC, who can certainly rely on continuity heading into the 2019 campaign.
+The lineup will almost certainly be a familiar one for Sporting KC, which can certainly rely on continuity heading into the 2019 campaign.

-Sporitng KC have one of the deepest midfields in the league, offering Vermes a number of high quality options.
+Sporting KC has one of the deepest midfields in the league, offering Vermes a number of high-quality options.
 Gutierrez, Sanchez and Espinoza have all proven to be high-level players in MLS, while Rowe and Croizet can provide creativity in certain situations.
 There's also youngster Gianluca Busio, who should push for more minutes this season at age 16.

 Up front, the question remains the same: can the club get production from their No. 9?
 That responsibility falls on the shoulders of Nemeth, who is back with the club after making his return late last season.
 Nemeth scored 11 goals in 28 appearances in his first stint in Kansas City, and he'll be the one tasked with leading the line once again.
 There are other goal-scoring options in Fernandes, Russell and Salloi, but Vermes and co. have bet big on Nemeth being an answer up top.